SAP-samples/teched2021-ISP261/exercises/ex3/README.md

 ![Product Order](./images/21.png)

-# Exercise 3.5 - Configure your Function resources
+# Exercise 3.5 - Configure Your Function Resources

 Kyma gives you the opportunity to configure your Function resources according to the expected load of your service.
 Let's have a look at the options provided and scale the deployed Function.